Deep-Jiwan/rtmp2flv/README.md

 Local Dev:
 1. Clone the repo  `git clone https://github.com/Deep-Jiwan/rtmp2flv.git`
 2. Duplicate the .env.template file and rename it to '.env'
-3. Configure the .env file by specifying the IP address of the source of the RTMP
+3. Configure the .env file by specifying the IP address of the server (avoid using localhost or loopback ip 127.0.0.1.
+See FAQ)
+4. Having node js installed on your device, open a new terminal in the folder and run `npm install`
 4. Run in terminal  `node server.js`
+5. Stream using RTMP to the server.
+   Stream Server: `rtmp://server_ip/live`
+   Stream key: `livestream`
-5. Test the app by sending the stream and watching the same on web browser at `localhost:80`
+6. Start streaming and watch the same on web browser at `SERVER_IP:80`
+7. The FLV stream is also available at: `http://SERVER_IP:8000/live/livestream.flv`.
+It can be viewed in any popular video player and mixing software as a network stream.
+(VLC, VMIX, OBS)